Shoulder Pain | Rotator Cuff Pathology | Conservative First | Surgery for Refractory Cases

 - Success rate: 75-85% good-excellent results, but 10-15% no improvement (based on older data; CSAW suggests lower benefit)

-- Recent evidence: CSAW trial showed no benefit over sham surgery - explain why still offering surgery (structural factors, failed conservative treatment, individual patient selection)
+- Recent evidence: CSAW and FIMPACT trials showed no benefit over placebo surgery, and the 2019 BMJ Rapid Recommendation advises against surgery - explain why still considering it in this individual (clear structural factors, failed prolonged conservative treatment)

 - Complications: Infection (less than 1%), stiffness (3-8%), persistent pain (10-15%), nerve injury (rare, less than 1%)